kubeflow/website/content/en/docs/azure/authentication-oidc.md

     tar -xvf kfctl_{{% kf-latest-version %}}_<platform>.tar.gz
     ```

 1. Run the below commands to build configuration files before deploying Kubeflow.
-The code below includes an optional command to add the binary kfctl to your path - If you don’t add it, you must use the full path to the kfctl binary each time you run it.
+The code below includes an optional command to add the binary kfctl to your path - if you don’t add it, you must use the full path to the kfctl binary each time you run it.

     ```
     # The following command is optional, to make kfctl binary easier to use.